ValentinaPy/RoleQGeneration/README.md

 #### Training Nominal SRL Parser using NomBank Data
-TODO @pyatkiv
-> allennlp train ...
+To train our nominal SRL parser we use (and adjust) the following [config file from AllenNLP] (https://github.com/allenai/allennlp-models/blob/main/training_config/structured_prediction/bert_base_srl.jsonnet).

-#### Predicting PropBank labels for QA-SRL and QA-Nom, Predicting questions for OntoNotes
+#### Predicting questions for OntoNotes
-TODO @pyatkiv
-This step has multiple stages:
- - Predicting (verbal) SRL arguments on QA-SRL data
- > allennlp predict

- - Predicting (nominal) SRL arguments on QA-Nom data
-  > allennlp predict ....

- - Predicting QA-SRL questions for gold (verbal) SRL arguments:
-  > allennlp predict ....
+We predict questions for OntoNotes by using the question generation part of the [QA-SRL model of Fitzgerald et al.] (https://github.com/nafitzgerald/nrl-qasrl).

 #### Aligning Predicted SRL arguments with QA-SRL question answer pairs.
-TODO @pyatkiv
  - Aligning annotated QA-SRL question-answer pairs with predicted (verbal) SRL spans and labels
-  > python ....
+  > python align_QASRL.py

  - Aligning annotated QA-Nom question-answer pairs with predicated (nominal) SRL spans and labels
-  > python ....
+  > python align_QANOM.py

 #### Merging and Unifying and further Processing QA-SRL datasets.